iad-os/nightswatch/README.md

 ### 🐳 Run with Docker Compose

-Let's start creating a docker compose file, in this example scenario we will secure with Night's Watch http://httpbin.org that will become handy when we'll verify if everything works as expected.
+Let's start creating a docker compose file, in this example scenario we will make http://httpbin.org safe with the aid of the Night's Watch.
+This will come in handy later, while verifying that everything works as expected.

 ```yaml
 version: '3.4'